-- Injury to the coccyx secondary to a fall
+- Injury to the tailbone after a fall

 - Long periods spent seated on a hard surface

 Coccyx pain usually resolves after a few weeks or months without treatment.
 Chronic, unrelenting tailbone pain may be a sign of an underlying condition, and should be evaluated by a physician.